-If you read nothing else, just know that as a person over 40, taking the stairs instead of the elevators and other physical activities of daily living can make a HUGE difference compared to people who move less.
+If you read nothing else, just know that as a person over 40, taking the stairs instead of the elevators along with other physical activities of daily living can make a HUGE difference compared to people who move less.

 According to the 2008 Physical Activity Guidelines for Americans, published by the U.S. Department of Health and Human Services, adults can gain substantial health benefits with just: